-Parts of the Printer
+Parts of the Flexo Printer

 The Flexo Printer applies printing ink to the web substrate.
 The printing is applied on the back side of web for logo printing.
 An idling feature keeps the ink flowing slowly to maintain its fluidity and keep it from clumping when the machine briefly stops.